 Fernando Torres had put Liverpool in front midway through the second half, and Arsenal responded by introducing Theo Walcott in a move which ever so nearly paid dividend.

-A player’s popularity with his fanbase can often come down not just to the number of goals he scores, but the size of those goals.
+You see, a player’s popularity with his fanbase can often come down not just to the number of goals he scores, but the importance of those goals.

 Then, as the clock ticked past 90, Stuart Parnaby went down in the box, James McFadden scored the equalising penalty, William Gallas lost his shit and Arsenal embarked on what would end up being a run of one win in eight to cost them a shot at the title.